9274sharma/outpass_system/README.md

 # How to Run the Application
 To run the Outpass System for College Hostel, follow these steps:

 -Clone the project repository from GitHub

+- Start Apache and MySql from XAMPP Control Panel

--Set up a web server with PHP and MySQL
+-Set up a web server with myPhpAdmin

 -Import the provided SQL file to create the necessary database tables

 -Configure the database connection settings in the project files

--Upload the project files to the web server

--Access the application through a web browser
+-Enter "http://localhost/outpass/" to access the application through a Web Browser